buuraak/oostpoortcadeaupakket/README.md

 2. Prevent standard php errors to show in toastr notification.
 3. Organize HomeController.php file for better readability.
 4. Implement type declaration to functions.
+5. Randomly select a verified participant at the end of the month as winner, instead of it being manual.

 ## Set up
 To set up projects run the following commands in the root of the project:<br><br>